alaahatem/Arqam/README.md

 npm start
 ```

+The postgres database is deployed and connected to heroku to avoid the hassle of configuring it and the connection url should be in env but
+is embedded to start testing the api immediately

 ## API USAGE

 - Create a new Team (at least two to create a match)
+  All CRUD available

 ```bash
 POST http://localhost:1337/team